-Bruce: Loss of Parents, Sibling Conflict, Daughter's Illness (Immanuel Approach, Basic)
+Bruce Condensed #1: Loss of Parents, Forgiving Mom (Immanuel Approach, Basic)

 (©Copyright 2012 K.D.
-Lehman MD, New 5/4/2012)
+Lehman MD, New 9/5/2012)

-The main purpose of the DVD, Bruce: Loss of Parents, Family Tension, Daughter Ill (Immanuel Approach, Basic), is to provide live ministry session examples of the principles, techniques, and process described in our essays and presentations about the Immanuel approach.
+The main purpose of Bruce Condensed #1: Loss of Parents, Forgiving Mom (Immanuel Approach, Basic), is to provide live ministry session examples of the principles, techniques, and process described in our essays and presentations about the Immanuel approach.
 This DVD will be encouraging and educational for any viewer, but it will be much more valuable if you have first read the essays on the "Getting Started" page of our Immanuel approach website (www.immanuelapproach.com).
 If time constraints preclude reading all of the essays, I would encourage you to at least read the two introductory essays.
 This session demonstrates basic principles, techniques, and process.

-Original session, debriefing immediately following the session, and two year follow-up interview: This DVD presents the original session (May 2010), the debriefing discussion immediately following the session, and portions of the follow-up interview that took place almost two years later (April 2012).
+Original session, debriefing immediately following the session, and two year follow-up interview: This DVD presents portions of the original session (May 2010), the debriefing discussion immediately following the session, and the follow-up interview that took place almost two years later (April 2012).